daviddarnes/ticket/README.md

 - Width: 440
 - Height: 440

 When you're done click Save, and you're done!
-The most important fields are the type, because the code is only in the article.php template, and the width, because 440px is the width of the theme.
+The most important field is the width, because 440px is the width of the theme.

 Finally there is the search.php template, if you want a search page on your site just create a page called… Search.
 Anchor CMS will pick up on the slug of the page and match it to the template in the theme.